 - Take your temperature every day at the same time of day, and note it down.These steps will prove useful if you need to see a health professional.

 - If you are taking fever medicine, wait at least 4 hours before taking your temperature.

-- If you have severe symptoms such as difficulty breathing, major shortness of breath or chest pain, call 911 before going to the emergency room and tell the agent that you have COVID‑19 symptoms.
+- If you have serious symptoms such as difficulty breathing, severe shortness of breath or chest pain, call 911 before going to the emergency room and tell them that you have travelled abroad.

 If you need help with your daily tasks

-If you need help with your daily tasks like eating, going to the toilet and getting around the house, ideally, your helper will always be the same person, who should be less than 70 years of age, in good health and with no chronic illness such as heart or respiratory disease or diabetes or in treatment for cancer.
+If you need help with your daily tasks like eating, going to the toilet and getting around the house, ideally, your helper will always be the same person, who should be less than 70 years of age, in good health and have no chronic heart or lung or kidney disease, diabetes, major obesity (BMI > 40), weakened immune system or be in treatment for cancer.